DataDrivenDevOps/JournalDownloader/README.md

 - It’s an effective way to explain my project
 -  I believe it should be more widely adopted given the technology we have at our disposal.

+-- NOTICE -- : I don't have the time to verify the accuracy of the summary.

+This was created with the assistance of OpenAI 3.5-16K with custom parameters via API.
+Very cheap.

 # Why did I do this?
 - I wanted a summary I can reference later so it's easy to understand :)

-Without further adieu, I give you the words of Bob.
+# Without further adieu, I give you the words of Bob.

-Sure, let’s break down the code into sections and explain what each part does:
+"Sure, let’s break down the code into sections and explain what each part does":

-Section 1: Importing Required Modules
+## Section 1: Importing Required Modules

 ```
 const fetch = require('node-fetch');